KTM: Street and Dual Purpose Bikes

-Naked bikes – With the Duke and Superduke models, KTM currently offers naked bikes with 125, 200, 250, 390, 690, 790, 890 and 1290 cc displacement.
-The 125 (not available in the US), 200, 250, 390 and 690 and 690 R Duke models have a single-cylinder four-stroke LC4 motor.
-The 790, 890 Duke use a new twin-parallel engine.
-The 1290 R Superduke model is equipped with a 75 degree V-twin four-stroke motor (LC8).

-200, 250 and 390 Duke models are currently produced by Bajaj Auto in Pune, India.The 250 is only available in Asia, with only the Duke 390 and Duke 200 being exported to European countries and North America.
-The Duke 200 2020 model is now available in the United States and has a new redesigned 200 cc displacement engine.

-Supersport – KTM sport bikes currently offered in the supersport category include the RC 125 (not available in the US) and the RC 390.
+Sport – KTM sport bikes currently offered in the supersport category include the RC 125 (not available in the US) and the RC 390.
 Both are street-legal versions of bikes that compete in street races.
 With the RC16, KTM has presented a 1000 cc sport bike that will race in the MotoGP class of the 2017 Road Racing World Championship Grand Prix.
 Whether there will be a street-legal production version of the RC16 at a later point in time is yet unclear.

 In Asia, KTM also markets RC 200 and RC 250 street bikes.
 KTM is also planning to introduced a new 150cc bike in its RC lineup in the Asian countries.
 This would be the KTC RC 150, that will powered by a 149cc, single-cylinder engine and 6-speed gearbox.
 This will be launched at a more affordable price, so everyone can opt for it.